Snow Mountains robin

 The Snow Mountains robin (Petroica archboldi), also known as the Snow Mountain robin, is a species of bird in the family Petroicidae.
 It is endemic to West Papua, Indonesia.

 Distribution and habitat

 The Snow Mountain robin is only found in Puncak Trikora and the Freeport McMoran Grasberg gold mine, both near Puncak Jaya.
 Public access into these areas are restricted.
-This bird occurs between 3,850 and 4,150 metres in rocky slopes with no trees, since this bird doesn't occur on or near the tree line, where most other robin species live.
+This bird occurs between 3850 and 4150 m in rocky slopes with no trees, since this bird doesn't occur on or near the tree line, where most other robin species live.

 Characteristics

 The Snow Mountain robin has slaty-grey plumage, darker wings, a white spot on its forehead, and, most prominently, a large crimson spot on the breast, which makes it easily recognizable.

 Behaviour

 Generally social birds, Snow Mountain robins live in small groups of a few individuals.
 They feed on insects among the rocks on grassy slopes.